Jtreu/sleeplog-app/README.md

 =======
 # api.sleeplog-app.com

-> API for managing games, users and sessions for sleeplog-app.
+> API for managing users and sessions for sleeplog-app.

 ## Build Setup